Practicum/Intern Students

 Apply

-To apply, email the following as an attachment to Danielle Bachant, Director of the Counseling Center:
+To apply, email the following to Danielle Bachant, Director of the Counseling Center:

 1. Letter of Interest, which outlines your professional goals, as well as describing why you are seeking to work at the Counseling Center with a university population.